 Great fun, competition and opportunities await you!

-The Columbus Regional Medical Foundation
+The Columbus Regional Health Foundation

 The Foundation is host for the Celebrity Classic Golf and Tennis Tournaments and 5K/10K Runs and Wheels to Heal Bike Ride.
 All proceeds from this year’s classic will benefit the John B. Amos Cancer Center.
 The Center provides a comprehensive, integrated service program for cancer patients and their families and remains on the leading edge of cancer treatment through technology, research, board-certified physicians and oncology-certified staff.